ahmedalianz/social-React-Redux-MogoDb/README.md

 ### Running on the following link : [Sprout Social App](https://sprout-social.vercel.app/)

+For Fast Testing use the following :
+Email:ahmed@gmail.com
+password:test123

 To initiate the application you will need to do

 **npm install**